Setting SMART goals and objectives gives you a clear path forward.

 A standard goal simply expresses a desire, such as, “I want to save money.”

 The problem with a goal like that is that it’s not defined in a way that fosters success.
 You may save money out of a few paychecks, but there’s not any motivation built into the goal.
-Instead, your goal should be more specific:
+Instead, you should create a more specific goal:

 - “I want to save $100 per month for 6 months so my family can take a debt-free vacation.”